mark-summerfield/tdb-go/README.md

 |`real`      |`float64`|
 |`str`       |`string`|

-The Go library provides constants for each type's sentinal value.
+The Go library provides constants for each type's sentinal value (except for ``bool``s for which there is no sentinal value).

 ## BNF